 Simplifying trade within and with the Middle East and North Africa

 The Middle East and North Africa (MENA) region has the lowest participation in global trade, in part due to political instability, high trade costs and a lack of common rules and standards.
-The United Nations Industrial Development Organization (UNIDO) has assisted in establishing the Arab Accreditation Cooperation (ARAC), a regional body that among other things inspects, tests and certifies goods and services.
-This is intended to simplify trade within and with the region, strengthen consumer protection and promote environmental sustainability.
-UNIDO continues to support the development of ARAC, which will become an important stakeholder in trade in the MENA region.
+The regional organisation Arab Accreditation Cooperation (ARAC) inspects, tests and certifies goods and services.
+Through support from United Nations Industrial Development Organization (UNIDO), Arac continues to develop and be an important player in the region’s trade.

 Scope of Sida's work with trade

-The largest part goes to multilateral organisations, for example, the World Bank and International Trade Center (ITC).
+The largest part goes to multilateral organisations, for example, the World Bank and International Trade Center (ITC) where support is given together with other countries and donors.